 - K. Requirements for one-household and two-household residential parking.
-For one-household dwellings and two-household dwellings in residential districts, the following apply: - (1) No person may park, place, or allow the parking or placement of an automobile, truck, trailer, motorcycle, all-terrain vehicle, recreational vehicle, boat, or similar item on an unimproved surface within the area between any outside wall of a house and
+For one-household dwellings and two-household dwellings in any residential district (R-2, R-3, R-4, R-6, R-15, or R-40), the following restrictions apply: - (1) No person may park, place, or allow the parking or placement of an automobile, truck, trailer, motorcycle, all-terrain vehicle, recreational vehicle, boat, or similar item on an unimproved surface within the area between any outside wall of a house and

 - a property line which is also a public right-of-way boundary.
-If the property abuts more than one public right-of-way, this prohibition applies to the area between any outside wall of the house and any property line that is also a public right-of-way boundary. - (2) Vehicles and other items as described above may be parked or placed on an unimproved surface only if located on a part of the property that is not between the house and a property line that is also a public right-of-way boundary and only if parked or placed in an orderly fashion. - (3) The property owner must provide an adequate area meeting the standards above for all vehicles and/or other items used or owned by residents or visitors to the property. - (4) The zoning administrator has the authority to waive, in whole or in part, the provisions of Section 2.5.2 -K, above, in the event of a hardship related to physical constraints of the property or health of a resident of the property.
+If the property abuts more than one public right-of-way, this prohibition applies to the area between any outside wall of the house and any property line that is also a public right-of-way boundary. - (2) Vehicles and other items as described above may be parked or placed on an unimproved surface only if located on a part of the property that is not between the house and a property line that is also a public right-of-way boundary and only if parked or placed in an orderly fashion. - (3) The owner of the property must provide an adequate area meeting the provisions above for all vehicles and/or other items used or owned by residents or visitors to the property. - (4) The zoning administrator has the authority to waive, in whole or in part, the provisions of Section 2.5.2 -K, above, in the event of a hardship related to physical constraints of the property or health of a resident of the property.
 The property owner must provide proof of a hardship sufficient to warrant a waiver. - (5) All vehicles and other items referenced in Section 2.5.2 -K, above, must have valid and current license and/or registration as required by the State of Georgia and must be legally and safely operable as originally designed.